160279 – Ensuring Data Privacy: Global Edition

-Data Privacy: Global Edition emphasizes the importance of protecting personal and confidential information and the best practices for doing so.
+Ensuring Data Privacy: Global Edition emphasizes the importance of protecting personal and confidential information, and the best practices for doing so.

 Employees will learn to identify what constitutes personal and confidential information—including employee, customer, and organizational data—and what behaviors are consistent with respecting individual data privacy rights.
+Then employees are guided in protecting data in their personal conduct, including when handling data, disposing of data, and working with third parties.
 This course also presents data privacy best practices with regards to handling portable and electronic devices, managing passwords, and recognizing and addressing phishing attempts.
-Employees are taught about the data privacy risks associated with working with third parties, and how to mitigate the risks of careless disclosure by taking precautions with their personal conduct.
-Finally, the course covers how to recognize and respond to data privacy incidents, the importance of prompt reporting in light of breach notification and disclosure requirements, and the protection from retaliation for reporting.
+Finally, the course covers how to recognize and respond to data privacy incidents and insider threats, the importance of prompt reporting in light of breach notification and disclosure requirements, and the protection from retaliation for reporting.

 Arabic | Chinese Simplified | Dutch | English | French | French Canadian | German | Italian | Japanese | Korean | Brazilian Portuguese | Russian | Spanish Castilian | Spanish Latin American